PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 1) Mark as "opened"

-After clicking on it, the status of the selected messages are changed for "opened" and a successfull message is displayed: "Update successful"
+After clicking on it, the status of the selected messages are changed for "opened" and a successful message is displayed: "Update successful"

 2) Mark as "closed"